 This project will directly assist Timor-Leste in reaching the stated target in the SDP: The private sector will be the primary source of growth in incomes and employment for Timorese.
-Moreover, SGBU have signed with Government of Timor-Leste through MPRM the MoU of production for SundaGas to supply raw material/gas to the future LNG plant in Natarbora, Manatuto.
+Moreover, SGBU have signed with Government of Timor-Leste through MPRM the Memorandum of Understanding (MoU) of production for SundaGas to supply raw material/gas to the future LNG plant in Natarbora, Manatuto.